Skip to Content

 2. Where is Yoho National Park?

-River and mountain backdrop in Yoho National Park, Canada
+Natural Bridge Lower Falls in Yoho National Park, Canada

 Yoho National Park is in the Canadian Rockies, in British Columbia.
 It borders Banff National Park to the east, and it’s very accessible.
 The park is 86.7 kilometers (53.8 miles) from Banff, so it takes about an hour to drive between the two.
-It’s even closer to Lake Louise, which is just 31.8 kilometers (19.7 miles) away or about a 30-minute drive.
+It’s even closer to Lake Louise, which is just 31.8 kilometers (19.7 miles) away, or about a 30-minute drive.
 It’s also easy to visit from Canmore which is 101 kilometers (62.7 miles) away.

 Banff, Lake Louise, and Canmore are all east of Yoho National Park, but it’s also pretty close to Golden, BC, an underrated small town that’s 58.7 kilometers (36.4 miles) west of the park.
 We absolutely love Golden and there are so many epic things to do there, so you should definitely consider exploring this gem of a town while you’re in the area.
+To get an idea, just check out the best things to do in Golden in summer or in the wintertime.

 3. When is the best time to visit Yoho National Park?

-However, the park can get busy during the summer so we recommend visiting fairly early in the morning, which is also one of the best times of day to see wildlife!
+However, the park can get busy during the summer, so we recommend visiting fairly early in the morning, which is also one of the best times of the day to see wildlife!
 Similarly, the park quiets down later on in the afternoon, and dusk is also prime time to see animals.

 4. Can you visit Yoho National Park in winter?